 Don’t Go to Sleep with Wet Hair

 Nothing’s better than a hot shower after a long day of work.
-But drying your hair afterwards doesn’t usually make it on the to-do list.
-Luckily for you, you won’t catch a cold from a wet head alone.
-But that doesn’t mean all your problems are solved.
+The good news is you won’t catch a cold from a wet head alone.
+But that doesn’t mean you’re in the clear.

 Don’t Go to Sleep Drunk

-Whether it’s one too many glasses of wine with dinner or a wild night on the town, research shows that going to bed drunk can seriously disrupt your quality of sleep.
-Considering that alcohol increases frequent awakenings and intensifies sleep apnea conditions, it’s better to curb your pre-sleep drinking to get good rest – and prevent a hangover.
+Though booze can help you fall asleep faster, going to bed drunk can seriously disrupt your quality of sleep.
+Alcohol increases frequent awakenings and intensifies sleep apnea conditions, so it’s better to curb your pre-sleep drinking to get good rest — and prevent a hangover.

 Don’t Go to Sleep if You Hit Your Head

 It’s widely held that sleeping with a concussion can lead to a coma or loss of consciousness.
-However, a concussion doesn’t involve internal bleeding, and sleep is actually necessary for recovery.
-As long as you’re holding a conversation and showing no additional symptoms (dilated pupils, trouble walking), it’s safe to sleep.
-Just be sure to consult a medical opinion to ensure there are no further injuries to take care of.
+However, sleep is actually necessary for recovery.
+So as long as you’re holding a conversation and showing no additional symptoms (dilated pupils, trouble walking), it’s safe to snooze.
+Just be sure to first consult a medical professional to ensure there are no further injuries.

-Need some energy to keep you up while you postpone your coveted shuteye?
-As you might’ve guessed, caffeine is another bedtime ‘don’t’, but here are some caffeine alternatives to hold you over.
+Too tired to wait it out?
+As you might’ve guessed, caffeine is another bedtime ‘don’t’.
+Here are some caffeine alternatives to hold you over.